You can change lives

 Cardinal Service is a bold, university-wide initiative of the Haas Center for Public Service.
 It is elevating and expanding service as a distinctive feature of a Stanford education.
 Students can engage in service through coursework and projects, for a single quarter or for a full four years, on campus and beyond.

 When you give through The Stanford Fund you help support nearly 100 student veterans.
-The Office of Military Affiliated Communities administers VA financial benefits, plans and supports special educational opportunities, and works to ensure Stanford is a welcoming and supportive environment for the entire Stanford veteran community.
+The Office for Military-Affiliated Communities administers VA financial benefits, plans and supports special educational opportunities, and works to ensure Stanford is a welcoming and supportive environment for the entire Stanford veteran community.

 You can support more than 100 student-led organizations, including performing arts, public service, and club sports.
 For many students, these clubs provide a place to make friends, develop new skills, express their creativity, give back, and take a break from rigorous academics.